-Wayne State University’s broadcast journalism concentration prepares our graduates for careers in TV, radio, and the fast-growing field of the internet.
+Wayne State University's broadcast journalism program prepares our graduates for careers in TV, radio, and digital media.
 Students learn the fundamentals of journalism, and also learn a wide variety of state-of-the-art on-air and producing and editing techniques.
 All students get real-world experience by doing internships with some of the many professional TV and radio stations in Metropolitan Detroit.
-Additionally, they learn how to write news for broadcast and how to design and package information for the web, information some of them use to create their own online or broadcast productions.
-Students also get a thorough grounding in the history and law of American journalism and study management techniques and professional ethics.
-Alumni have gone on to careers in radio, television and the web; some have used their broadcast journalism techniques to be successful in business and other careers; many have also gone on to graduate school.
+Additionally, they learn how to write news for broadcast and how to design and package information for digital media platforms.

 Journalism Institute for Media Diversity

-The Journalism Institute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
-JIMD awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.
+The Journalism Insitute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
+The Institute awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.

 The Benjamin J. Burns Journalism Library